Nutrition

 6. Avocado

-Rich in B vitamins, healthy fats, potassium, magnesium and antioxidants — all of which help manage stress by reminding your nervous system to remain calm, avocados are the ultimate stress-busting treat.
+Rich in B vitamins, healthy fats, potassium, magnesium and antioxidants — all of which can help manage stress by reminding your nervous system to remain calm, avocados are a tasty stress-busting treat.

 7. Oysters

-Whether you enjoy fried oysters, in a hearty stew or raw, just make sure they are fresh or properly cooked to avoid foodborne illness — because nothing defeats the purpose of finding foods that relieve stress like feeling unwell!
+Whatever way you choose to enjoy this cortisol-lowering food, from eating them raw to adding them to stews, make sure they are fresh or properly cooked to avoid foodborne illness.
+Because nothing defeats the purpose of finding foods that relieve stress like feeling unwell!

 Oysters are a food that relieves stress.